NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 >
 > Teams who find it is easier to get input from the product owner at short notice may prefer to add the "analysis and elaboration" stage instead to get the benefit of doing this analysis just in time.
 It is important to choose the right action for the specific scenario the team is facing.

-## Improvement cycles
+## Plan-Do-Check-Act improvement cycles

-It is common to describe the iterative continuous improvement process as a cycle, and two common models are Plan-Do-Check-Act (PDCA) and Observe-Orient-Decide-Act (OODA).
-Both give a mental model, rather than a process to follow, so feel free to refer to either one &mdash; or neither.
+It is common to describe the iterative continuous improvement process as a cycle, and the most common is called Plan-Do-Check-Act (PDCA).
+This gives a mental model rather than a process to follow, but this can still be useful when adopting and maintaining continuous improvement.
+The PDCA cycle is attributed to Demming and Shewhart, and here adapted from [ASQ](https://asq.org/quality-resources/continuous-improvement), has four stages which are performed in a continuous loop:

-### Plan-Do-Check-Act

-The PDCA cycle attributed to Demming and Shewhart, and here adapted from [ASQ](https://asq.org/quality-resources/continuous-improvement), has four stages which are performed in a continuous loop:
 * **Plan**: Identify an opportunity and plan for change.
 * **Do**: Implement the change on a small scale.
 * **Check**: Use data to analyse the results of the change and determine whether it made a difference.
 * **Act**: If the change was successful, reinforce it or implement it on a wider scale and continuously assess your results.
 If the change did not work, begin the cycle again &mdash; i.e. try a different approach to driving improvement in this area.

 At any one time, you may have several improvement initiatives in progress.

-### Observe-Orient-Decide-Act

-The OODA loop was devised by John Boyd and has a similar, but slightly different structure:
-* **Observe** that there is a problem.
-* **Orient**: seek to understand the causes by seeing the problem in an unbiased way.
-* **Decide** on your next step, typically a small experimental change.
-* **Act**: make the change.
-* **Observe** (again): continue round the loop repeatedly observing what the biggest problems are and focusing on tackling them iteratively.

 ## Benefits